 We are pleased to announce that the food bank is open again for in-person shopping!
 After pivoting to a pre-bagged model in 2020, the return of in-person shopping is a wonderful milestone for our team and community.
 If you are looking for ways to be involved with the food bank, we hope you’ll consider becoming an on-call volunteer to help as needed.

 Thursday: 2:00 – 4:00 p.m.

 The Polack Food Bank is a member of the Seattle Food Committee and operates on a consumer-choice model.
 This means that people select the food they prefer from among the available choices.
 Typically, people choose from multiple varieties of canned fruits, vegetables, tuna, soup and beans as well as fresh produce, eggs, lean meats and dairy.
 As with all food banks, we cannot guarantee the quality of food distributed, although our goal is to distribute nutritious food of good quality.

 Jewish Family Service observes all Jewish holidays as well as most federal and state holidays.
-This means that the agency and the Food Bank will be closed in observance of those holidays.
+This means that the agency and the food bank will be closed in observance of those holidays.
 Every effort is made to give one full month’s notice for a closure by posting our closure dates at the front door of our food bank.

 To improve the health of our community and to help end hunger, we are committed to goals that promote food justice in our community.
 Read the Polack Food Bank Action Plan.